Why is Cybersecurity Important? (Updated 2023)

 There have also been plenty of malicious cyber attacks on corporations in recent years, including on Apple (NASDAQ:AAPL), Capital One (NYSE:COF), Cisco Systems (NASDAQ:CSCO), Meta Platforms (NASDAQ:FB), Marriott (NASDAQ:MAR), Under Armour (NYSE:UAA), Toyota (NYSE:TM) and Uber (NYSE:UBER).

-Businesses need to respond to these threats by adopting strict security measures.
-In this article, we break down the three main answers to the question, “Why is cybersecurity important?” and illustrate why this market is so crucial.
+Government agencies and businesses need to respond to these threats by adopting strict security measures.
+In this article, we break down the three main answers to the question, “Why is cybersecurity important?” and illustrate why this market is ripe with opportunity for investors.

 1. Why is cybersecurity important?
 Increasing threats

 As noted, the number of security incidents is increasing every year, and this comes with a heavy price tag.
 According to a 2023 research report by IBM (NYSE:IBM), the average cost for a single data breach event in 2022 was US$4.45 million.